LeToya Luckett: 2009–2013: Lady Love

-Luckett's second solo album was released on August 25, 2009.
+Luckett's second solo studio album was released on August 25, 2009.
 Production for Lady Love originally began in 2007, with a release scheduled several times in 2008.
 This was postponed due to lack of funding related to the Capitol Records and Virgin Records merger that had earlier affected the release of her third single "Obvious".
 In early 2009, the release date for Lady Love was announced to be May 19, 2009, then pushed to June 16, and finally set to August 25, 2009.
 Amidst much anticipation for the album release, Luckett released a five-track sampler on May 19, 2009.
 The sampler features first single "Not Anymore" and 1 minute 30-second snippets of "Regret", "She Ain't Got...", "Lady Love" and "Matter".
 The album was released to CD and music download on August 25, 2009, in the US and worldwide a day earlier.
 An explicit version of the album (bearing a Parental Advisory label) was also made available.
 To celebrate the album's release, LeToya hosted an album-release party at Cain in New York City on August 27, 2009.

 "Not Anymore", the lead single, was produced by Bei Maejor and co-produced and written by Ne-Yo.
 Released in February 2009, it became the most added song at urban radio, debuting at number ninety-eight on the US Billboard Hot R&B/Hip-Hop Songs chart before peaking at number eighteen and just missing the US Billboard Hot 100 singles chart, peaking at number 107.
 A music video for the single was shot on February 13, 2009.
-Directed by Bryan Barber, the music video is set in the 1960s and is split into 3 sections/time periods – 1961, 1964 and 1968.
+Directed by Bryan Barber, the music video is set in the 1960s and is split into three sections/time periods – 1961, 1964 and 1968.
 The sets, costumes and props change accordingly in each section to show the trends, fashions and styles of those particular years.

 The video was released on March 10, 2009, and peaked at number three on the 106 & Park video countdown.